iLib-js/ilib-mono/README.md

 ```

 You can see that the `locale` directory in the root of your app now contains a
-single file for each locale spec named on the command-line plus an extra file
+single file for each locale plus an extra file named `root.js`.
+The `root.js`
-named `root.js`.
-The `root.js` file contains the default locale settings for
+file contains the default locale settings for
 the whole world and can be used as fallback locale data if a locale is requested
 that was not explicitly included in your webpack bundle.